 The workplace should have a communication environment such that conversations flow with ease.
 The culture developed should ensure that people allow each other to speak and make their opinions heard, ask questions or make observations.
 There should be amity and coworkers should be able to get into discussions besides those that are work-related.
 Effective communication does not end at listening, it also means being interesting and informed and sharing these opinions in the workplace.

 Employees should be encouraged to get off their desks and visit other departments.
-This good gesture creates a relationship between departments; the employee learns a new aspect of the company, widening their scope and most importantly enhances effective communication between the departments which in turn affects productivity.
+This good gesture creates a relationship between departments; the employee learns a new aspect of the company, widening their scope and, most importantly, fostering a more collaborative attitude between the departments - which in turn affects productivity.
 The attitude employees harbor should be one of being courteous and polite to fellow workers.
 When one is polite; it communicates that they care and respect the relationship with the fellow colleague and this promotes good rapport, clarity and consistency.

 There has been tremendous technological advancement and most communication has now become non-personal.
 This curtails on effective communication removing the interpersonal and professional relationship in coworkers.
 There needs to be an endeavor for every workplace to understand their communication and create a balance between embracing technology and maintaining personalized communication.
 This will ensure consistent and improved productivity.